jarelllama/Blocklist-Checker/README.md

 The number of domains found in the [Tranco Top Sites Ranking](https://tranco-list.eu/).
 Expanding the dropdown reveals the domains found.

-### Number of dead domains
+### Percentage of dead domains

-The number of domains found dead by [AdGuard's Dead Domains Linter](https://github.com/AdguardTeam/DeadDomainsLinter).
+The percentage of domains found dead by [AdGuard's Dead Domains Linter](https://github.com/AdguardTeam/DeadDomainsLinter).

 To generate faster reports, only 60% of the blocklist is selected for the dead check.
 This selection is done at random using `shuf`.

-The percentage next to the count is the dead domains removed from 60% of the total number of non-compiled entries (Number of domains).
+The percentage is calculated from the 60% of the total number of non-compiled entries (Number of domains).

 ### Unique domains not found in other blocklists